edanalytics/earthmover/README.md

 Additionally, the `show_progress` boolean flag can be specified on any source, transformation, or destination to display a progress bar while processing.

-Finally, `chunksize` can be passed to any node to affect Dask's internal memory usage while processing.
+Finally, `partition_size` can be passed to any node to affect Dask's internal memory usage while processing.
 This value is only applicable to a handful of node-types at this time, but we are continuing to iterate and improve performance.